better-internet/radworks-docs/docs/getting-started.md

 ```
 For more help, refer to the relevant [Git documentation][gd].

-### Adding the Radicle remote helper
+### Adding the remote helper
 To publish code to the Radicle network via the Upstream client, you first have
-to add the Radicle _git remote helper_ to your shell configuration.
+to add the Radicle gitremote-helper to your shell configuration.

 - Add `export PATH="$HOME/.radicle/bin:$PATH"` to your shell configuration
 - Restart your shell